108806/leak_deteCTIon/README.md

 Simple, clear and secure CTI for local usage.

 Stack:
-Docker, Elasticsearch, Postgres, Python, Django
+Docker, Elasticsearch, Postgres, Python, Django, Minio

 Plugins to do:
 Telegram, Webscrapper